 Full coverage and full tort coverage are not the same thing.
 Full coverage refers to getting a vehicle insured with collision, comprehensive and liability coverage.
 Having full tort insurance means retaining the right to sue for pain and suffering after an accident.

 If you have full coverage, that does not necessarily mean you also have full tort coverage in places where it is an option.
-If you live in a state like Pennsylvania, Kentucky or New Jersey, it’s a good idea to ask about tort insurance or a limited right to sue when buying a policy.
+If you live in Pennsylvania, Kentucky or New Jersey, it's a good idea to ask about tort insurance or a limited right to sue when buying a policy.